 What is Margherita Flatbread?

-And because a traditional margherita pizza takes much longer to make, I developed this recipe using flatbread and garlic salt instead of fresh garlic so that you still get all of the incredible flavors of a margherita pizza but can make it in less time.
+I developed this recipe using flatbread and garlic salt instead of regular pizza crust and fresh garlic so that you still get all of the incredible flavors of a Margherita pizza in less time.

 Why You'll Love This Recipe

-- Kid-Tested, Parent-Approved I have yet to meet a kid who doesn't like pizza!
+- Kid-Tested, Parent-Approved I have yet to meet a kid who doesn't like pizza for dinner!
+And because flatbread pizza has such a thin crust, it's even easier to eat.
+Plus, it also makes a perfect appetizer.

 Ingredient Notes

-- Mozzarella Cheese Margherita pizza isn't margherita pizza without mozzarella!
-You can use thin slices of fresh mozzarella, but most people don't have that on hand.
-I shredded a block of mozzarella, and it was delicious!
+- Mozzarella Cheese Margherita pizza isn't margherita pizza without gooey mozzarella cheese!
+You can use pieces of fresh mozzarella or mozzarella pearls, but most people don't have that on hand.
+I use freshly shredded mozzarella, and it's delicious!

-- Cherry Tomatoes Adds color, texture, and incredible flavor!
+- Cherry Tomatoes Add color, texture, and incredible flavor!
 Tomatoes are especially high in vitamin C, folate, and potassium.
 They are also a good source of lycopene, which is an antioxidant.

 - Garlic Salt Just a pinch goes a long way.